netwizeBE/site/_hasp/02-hardware.md

     - Documentation can be found on [GitHub](https://github.com/mcauser/BLACK_F407ZG)

-**Note** The STM32F407xx Black development boards do not have onboard network connectivity.
+**Info** The STM32F4 boards do not have network connectivity.
+You can use a compatible network adapter and configure it in PlatformIO.
 {: .notice--info}

 <sub>Images of STM32 boards are [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) from https://stm32-base.org/</sub>